MARKET SNAPSHOT: Wall Street Aims For Another Positive Session, As U.S. Politics Take A Breather

 Read:Why the White House should worry: Special counsels usually result in criminal charges (http://www.marketwatch.com/story/why-the-white-house-should-worry-special-counsels-usually-result-in-criminal-charges-2017-05-18)

-Once again, there are few data points to distract investors from the political roller coaster.
-The first-quarter advance services report is due at 10 a.m.
+Economic data and Fed speakers: Once again, there are few data points to distract investors from the political roller coaster.
+The first-quarter, advance-services report is due at 10 a.m.
 Eastern Time.

 Ahead of that, at 9:15 a.m.
 Eastern, St. Louis Fed President James Bullard is due to give a speech on the economy and monetary policy at the Association for Corporate Growth at Washington University in St. Louis.